mnemnion/loon/notes/clu/syntax.md

 ###The Hash Modifier

 The `#` character, in general, modifies the following form.
+No whitespace is allowed between a hash modifier and the form it affects; this is a syntax error, not a silent failure.

 `#{}` produces a set.
 Unlike a table, a set does not require paired forms within the region.